SSIRIUSCOX/polyu_file/energy/homework/EE512_XIA_Yuejun(25059117G)_homework1.md

 **Energy density comparison**:

-- Primary batteries typically have higher specific energy density because they don't need to consider reversibility, allowing for more active materials and optimized chemical reactions
+- Primary batteries typically have higher specific energy density because they don't need to consider reversibility, allowing for more active materials and optimized chemical reactions.

 ---